Sustaining Peace in the time of COVID-19

 Today, we see the emergence of a number of new peacebuilding actors, including China, Japan, Russia, Brazil, India, Indonesia, Turkey, and South Africa, among others.
 These new peacebuilders each have their own interpretations of and approaches to peacebuilding, but one thing they have in common is that they see their approaches as different from the conventional Western liberal peace paradigm.
 How do they understand peacebuilding?
 What do they want to achieve through peacebuilding?
 What may the likely impact of the COVID-19 pandemic be on these new peacebuilding actors?

 On 18 May 15:00-16:00 CET, NUPI and the Graduate Institute, Geneva will host the webinar “Who are the New Peacebuilding Actors and What Do They Want?” to discuss the emergence of new peacebuilding actors.
-Find the concept note for the event here, and follow the live stream here.
+Find the concept note for the event here.

 On 22 May, 16.15–17.15 CET, NUPI and the Quaker United Nations Office will also convene a partner webinar on “INCLUSION: What Have We Learnt?”.
 Information on this event will be added at a later stage.